 Chloramphenicol enters breast milk.
 Safety during breastfeeding has not been determined.

 Adverse Effects of Chloramphenicol

 Adverse effects of chloramphenicol include

 There are 2 types of bone marrow depression:

 Reversible dose-related interference with iron metabolism: This effect is most likely with high doses or prolonged treatment or in patients with a severe liver disorder.

-Irreversible idiosyncratic aplastic anemia: This anemia occurs in < 1/25,000 treated patients.
+Irreversible idiosyncratic aplastic anemia Aplastic Anemia Aplastic anemia is a disorder of the hematopoietic stem cell that results in a loss of blood cell precursors, hypoplasia or aplasia of bone marrow, and cytopenias in two or more cell lines ... read more : This anemia occurs in < 1/25,000 treated patients.
 It may not develop until after therapy is stopped.
 Chloramphenicol should not be used topically because small amounts may be absorbed and, rarely, cause aplastic anemia.

 Hypersensitivity reactions are uncommon.
 Optic and peripheral neuritis may occur with prolonged use.

 The neonatal gray baby syndrome, which involves hypothermia, cyanosis, flaccidity, and circulatory collapse, is often fatal.
 The cause is high blood levels, which occur because the immature liver cannot metabolize and excrete chloramphenicol.
-To avoid the syndrome, clinicians should not give infants ≤ 1 mo > 25 mg/kg/day initially, and doses should be adjusted based on blood levels of the drug.
+To avoid the syndrome, clinicians should not give infants ≤ 1 month of age > 25 mg/kg/day initially, and doses should be adjusted based on blood levels of the drug.